ALBURY HISTORY SOCIETY - ALL ABOUT ALBURY

 Albury Estate workers covered St Martha's Church with fir tree camouflage during the First World War to stop its use as a landmark by Zeppelins.

-Long a ruin after a 1745 gunpowder explosion, St Martha's, probably a corruption of Martyr's Hill, was once owned by Newark Priory.
+Long a ruin after a 1745 gunpowder explosion, St Martha's, a corruption of Martyr's Hill, was once owned by Newark Priory.
 History here.

 St Martin's, Blackheath, by Charles Townsend has unique Anna Lea Merritt murals, described by Olive Maggs, and a window to asbestos maker John Bell of Lockner.